marcusdeheus/marcusdeheus.github.io/generic.md

 nav-menu: true
 ---

-Marcus de Heus founded KAP1 Consulting in August 2004.
+Marcus de Heus founded KAP1 Consulting in August 2004 in Duesseldorf, Germany.

 KAP1 Consulting focuses on supporting mulinational companies in attracting top talents from Top Management Consultancies for corporate functions and top talent pools.

+Headquartered in Duesseldorf, KAP1 Consulting has a network office in Singapore for its activities in SEA.